-Besides using words, the magazines use well thought out layouts, illustrations and photos to help children understand science concepts.
+Besides using words, the magazines use well thought out layouts, illustrations, and photos to help children understand science concepts.
+Many are suitable for multi-age readers.

 - Science magazines not only involve children in reading but are also chock full of science experiments, cooking science, games and puzzles.